When people look to buy houses in Pleasanton, CA

 Once your offer is accepted and you are past the option period, you can’t simply change your mind because you got cold feet.
 That’s a sure way to lose your earnest money deposit!

-Do not make the check payable to real estate agent or the seller.
+- Do not make the check payable to the real estate agent or the seller.
 Instead, it should be made out to a real estate brokerage, law firm, or Title Company.

-Verify the money that will be deposited into an escrow or separately maintained account.
+- Verify the money that will be deposited into an escrow or separately maintained an account.

-Get a receipt and keep a copy of the cancelled check for your records.
+- Get a receipt and keep a copy of the canceled check for your records.

 Remember: The only loopholes are the contingencies contained in your contract.